Cheoljong of Joseon: Legacy

-Cheoljong was buried in the Yereung Royal Tomb in 1864, part of the royal tomb Seosamneung Cluster located in Goyang, Gyeonggi Province.
+Cheoljong was buried in the royal tomb, named Yereung, in 1864, part of the royal tomb Seosamneung Cluster located in Goyang, Gyeonggi Province.
 Queen Cheorin was also buried in Yereung after her death in 1878.
 According to the epitaph, there were once that some silverware used in the palace and the shrine of Jeongye Daewongun were stolen; both Cheoljong and Queen Cheorin decided not to pursue who did this, fearing that people may confess under false charges.
 Cheoljong had 11 children - five sons and six daughters - from his various consorts, but all of them died young.
 Among them, only the fourth daughter outlived him.
 She received the title Princess Yeonghye in 1866; as the only living child of Cheoljong, she received much affection from Queen Cheorin.
 Princess Yeonghye married Park Yung-hyo in 1872 but died in the same year, aged 13 and had no issue.